algosup/2024-2025-project-4-web-fpga-team-1/management/projectCharter.md

 # Project Scope

 The project scope for developping a web interface.
 This FPGA simulator will have some key components and functionnalities.
-The fuctional goes more in detail about all the features.
+The [Functional Specification](https://github.com/algosup/2024-2025-project-4-web-fpga-team-1/blob/main/functionalSpecifications/functionalSpecifications.md) goes more in detail about all the features.

 # Project Deadlines